daniele-ieva/my_nix_configuration/README.md

-# My-NIX
+# My NixOS Configuration
- My custom NixOS configuration
+ My custom NixOS configuration, it is running on an hyperV vm without any gui tools since I only connect to it with ssh

 **⚠ WARNING: I have just started learning how to configure nixos, I have barely any idea about what I am doing, try at your own risk ⚠**